axin1301/satellite-imagery-POI/README.md

 python main.py

 Need to modify the hyperparameters in ./config/config.yaml and in dataloader.py.
 In our work, we use the Resnet-18 as the backbone.

 # 3. Evaluation:

 python feature_extract_simcrl.py   # Extract the image embeddings with the trained model.

-python eval.py (evaluation: attential fusion model).
+python eval.py   # evaluation: attential fusion model.
 Input the image embeddings and corresponding socioeconomic indicators